 Your passion for something mostly triggers your big idea in most cases.
 But it all begins with a plan in your head.
-However, in starting a small scale business, your passion would mean nothing if you don’t have a plan on how you intend to run the business.
+However, in starting a small-scale business, your passion would mean nothing if you don’t have a plan for how you intend to run the business.
 See some of the top business ideas in Nigeria.

 It doesn’t matter how great your business plan is, the most important thing is making sure it captures your intended actions over some time.